 These are pieces of information that we are commonly asked regarding appointments:

 - If you are not English speaking, please feel free to invite a bilingual speaking adult (over 18 years of age) to attend the appointment with you.

 - If you are unable to keep your scheduled appointment, please notify us so that we may use the time for other patients.

 - DMOS understands that your time is valuable, and our doctors try to stay on schedule for each appointment.
-However, our doctors want to ensure they are able to provide adequate discussion and consultation at every patients’ appointment, which can sometimes affect our schedule.
-We thank you for understanding that our patients’ need to excellence in orthopaedic care comes first.
+However, our doctors want to ensure they can provide adequate discussion and consultation at every patients’ appointment, which can sometimes affect our schedule.
+We thank you for understanding that our patients’ need for excellence in orthopedic care comes first.

 - If you are traveling from outside Des Moines and need to book a hotel stay before your appointment, or while a family member is having an operation, please call one of our Heart of America hotel partners listed here, for rates and availability.
-Please remember this is an expense that DMOS is not responsible for.
+Please remember this is an expense for which DMOS is not responsible.